We are pleased to welcome, Dr. Anita M. Osmundson to our team of experts in the field of dermatologic surgery at Freehold Skin Clinic & Cancer Center.

 Dr. Stanley J. Schnall is board-certified in Dermatology and has practiced at Dermatology Associates of Central NJ since 1972.
 Previously, Dr. Schnall served as Chief of Dermatology and Consultant to Veterans Administration Hospital in Shreveport, LA, and also served as a Clinical Instructor of Dermatology at Rutgers University of Medicine.
 Dr. Schnall received his medical degree from New York University of Medicine.
 Alongside his practice experience, Dr. Schnall is also an active member of the American Academy of Dermatology.

-Dr. Rebecca Lu is a highly skilled and experienced dermatologist specializing in Mohs surgery who recently joined our team.
+Dr. Rebecca Lu is a highly skilled and experienced dermatologist specializing in Mohs surgery.
 Dr. Lu received her undergraduate degree from the University of Pennsylvania before graduating with her medical degree from Baylor College of Medicine.
 She then completed residency training in Dermatology at St. Lukeâ€™s-Roosevelt Hospital Center through Columbia University.

 To further advance her training, Dr. Lu also completed an accredited fellowship in Mohs Micrographic Surgery, which provided the foundation for her extensive experience in this field.
 She has since performed over 1,000 surgical procedures, including numerous Mohs cases, as well as laser surgery and cosmetic procedures.
 Her work has also been published in multiple scientific and research articles.